dijasila/Atomic-Simulation-Recipees/docs/src/tutorials/getting-started.rst

     uid=b5877d11de7a406b9eed5e0f029ea525
     version=0
    tags=None

+As is evident, there is a lot of information stored in a :py:class:`asr.Record`, however, right now we want to highlight a couple of these:

+ - The :attr:`asr.Record.run_specification.uid` property is a random unique identifier given to all records.
+This can be used to uniquely select records.
+The Record provides a shortcut to the UID through :attr:`asr.Record.uid`.
+ - The `run_specification.name` property stores the name of the instruction.
+   The Record provides a shortcut to the name through `Record.name`.
+ - The `run_specification.parameters` stores the parameters of the given run.
+The Record object provides a shortcut the parameters through `Record.parameters`.
+ - The `result` property stores the result of the instruction.

 An important feature of ASR is that of "caching".
 If we run the instruction again with the same input parameters ASR will skip the